Tx0actical/Epsilon/README.md

 - [ ] Develop a Windows Log Parser, language independent, to collect and parse logs into a suitable format like `json`, `xml`, `csv`, etc.
 - [ ] Function defintions for the remaining functions in `.\Script.ps1`.
 - [ ] Research other Neural Networks, study feasibility of integrating/replacing with the current one.
+- [ ] Giving users choice to opt out of certain optimization methods (e.g. Disabling some features in the Network Optimization Section).

 ## References